-6. Capital Disclosures
+5. Capital Disclosures

-IAS 1, Presentation of Financial Statements, requires the disclosure of: (i) an entity's objectives, policies and processes for managing capital; (ii) quantitative data and qualitative information about what the entity regards as capital; (iii) whether the entity has complied with any capital requirements; and (iv) if it has not complied, the consequences of such noncompliance.
-The Fund's objectives, policies and processes are described in Note 1, information on the Fund's shares is described in Note 9 and the Management Agreement does not have any externally imposed capital requirements.
+IAS 1, Presentation of Financial Statements ("IAS 1"), requires the disclosure of: (i) an entity's objectives, policies and processes for managing capital; (ii) quantitative data and qualitative information about what the entity regards as capital; (iii) whether the entity has complied with any capital requirements; and (iv) if it has not complied, the consequences of such noncompliance.
+The Fund's objectives, policies and processes are described in Note 1, information on the Fund's shares is described in Note 8 and the Management Agreement does not have any externally imposed capital requirements.

-7. Risks Associated with Financial Instruments
+6. Risks Associated with Financial Instruments

-The Fund is exposed to various types of risks that are associated with its investment strategies, financial instruments and markets in which it invests.
+The Fund is exposed to various types of risks that are associated with its investment strategies, financial instruments and markets in which the Fund invests.
 The most important risks include credit risk, liquidity risk, market risk (including interest rate risk and price risk), concentration risk and capital risk management.
-Tables are based on restatements of values of financial instruments at fair value through profit and loss and unrealized gain/(loss) on investments as at October 31, 2014 and November 1, 2013 to comply with IFRS.
-Note 5 discloses the transition adjustments.